-The message we continually hear from the culture around us leads people to overextension on things that matter little in the end and can also result in dissolving families (see below).
+The message we continually hear from the culture around us leads people to overextension on things that matter little in the end and can also dissolve families (see below).

 It’s Not Hopeless…Really

-I know what it’s like to lead with very meager resources as well as what it’s like to lead with more.
+I know what it’s like to lead with very meager resources and what it’s like to lead with more.

 When I began in ministry, three small churches called me to be their pastor.